|

 divine or with the subject or object of that spiritual faith.
 G and his father B are

-attending.
-The school board sent G’s parents a letter in which, as a
+The school board sent G’s parents a letter in which, as a reasonable

-Code de vie (code of conduct), which prohibited the carrying of
+de vie (code of conduct), which prohibited the carrying of weapons.
+The

-effect that the council of commissioners’ decision was of no force or
+the effect that the council of commissioners’ decision was of no force

 Superior Court granted the motion, declared the decision to be null, and

-restored the council of commissioners’ decision.
-It concluded that the
+Appeal restored the council of commissioners’ decision.
+It concluded

-decision in question infringed G’s freedom of religion under s.
-2(a) of
+that the decision in question infringed G’s freedom of religion under

-the Canadian Charter of Rights and Freedoms (“Canadian Charter”) and

 s.
+2(a) of the Canadian Charter of Rights and Freedoms (“Canadian

-3 of Quebec’s Charter of human rights and freedoms (“Quebec
+Charter”) and s.
+3 of Quebec’s Charter of human rights and freedoms

-Charter”), but that the infringement was justified for the purposes of
+(“Quebec Charter”), but that the infringement was justified for the purposes

 decision of the Court of Appeal should be set aside and the decision of the